-The October 2008 Action was a supervisory action that established a new capital regime for the Enterprises, one where balance sheet capital no longer served as the controlling measure of safety and soundness.
-The Action suspended the pre-Conservatorship capital classification system that previously sought to ensure the safety and soundness of the Enterprises by mandating the accumulation and maintenance of balance sheet capital.
-The new capital paradigm established via the October 2008 Action relies on the PSPAs and Treasury's financial commitment thereunder as capital-equivalents.
-This new capital regime gives the Conservator the flexibility to operate the Enterprises without the constraints of balance sheet capital requirements or standards.
-Further, the FHFA Examination Manual--which governs supervision of the Enterprises and implementation of FHFA regulatory policy through the examination process--implements the October 2008 Action by directing the FHFA's Examination and Supervisory staff to treat the Enterprises as having been "capitalized via the [PSPAs]."
+The October 2008 Regulatory Action established a new capital regime for the Enterprises, one where balance sheet capital no longer served as the controlling measure of safety and soundness.
+The FHFA Examination Manual-which governs supervision of the Enterprises and implementation of FHFA regulatory policy through the examination process-implements the October 2008 Regulatory Action by directing the FHFA's Examination and Supervisory staff to treat the Enterprises as having been "capitalized via the [PSPAs]."
 FHFA Examination Manual at "Capital," p.
-1, http://goo.gl/BXpdSU (attached as Exhibit B); see also id. at 16 (stating that supervisory examinations should be conducted with the understanding that "[a]ny capital needs [of the Enterprises]. . . are fulfilled by Treasury under the [PSPAs]").
-1
+1, http://goo.gl/BXpdSU (attached as Exhibit B); see also id. at p.
+16 (stating that supervisory examinations should be conducted with the understanding that "[a]ny capital needs [of the Enterprises] . . . are fulfilled by Treasury under the [PSPAs].")